jeromecst/pacar_artifact_eurosys_26/README.md

 kexec -e
 ```

-Before running experiments, verify that PaCaR is correct installed on the system:
+Before running experiments, verify that PaCaR is correctly installed on the system:

 ```sh
 $ ls /sys/kernel/mm/duplication/